-With the effect from 1 April 2019 the Company put in place a reinsurance arrangement with its immediate parent undertaking, TICL, in the form of an 80% Whole Account Quota Share (Quota Share) reinsurance arrangement.
-In addition, to reduce the risk associated with the material exposure to TICL under the Quota Share arrangement, the net premiums paid by the Company to TICL are held within a collateral account categorised as a ring-fenced fund.
-The assets held within the collateral account cannot be released to TICL until the assets within the account exceed the associated liabilities on the second anniversary of any given accident year commencing from 31 December 2019.
+With effect from 1 April 2019 the Company entered a reinsurance arrangement with its immediate parent undertaking, TICL, in the form of an 80% Whole Account Quota Share (Quota Share) reinsurance arrangement.
+In addition, to reduce the credit risk associated with the material exposure to TICL under the Quota Share arrangement, the net premiums paid by the Company to TICL are held within an escrow account.
+The assets held within the escrow account cannot be released to TICL until the assets within the account exceed the associated liabilities and then only after 31 December 2021.
+The reinsurance arrangement remained in place throughout 2020.

 The principal activity of TIDAC is the transaction of non-life commercial insurance business.
-Travelers established TIDAC to continue to develop its general insurance business in Ireland and elsewhere in the EEA following the UK's withdrawal from the EEA.
+Travelers established TIDAC to continue to develop its general insurance business in Ireland and elsewhere in the EEA following the UK's withdrawal from the EU.